Fact Sheet on the Department of Counseling

 The Master of Counseling degree is designed to be the strong foundation upon which graduates enter a lifetime career in the helping professions.
 This program prepares counselors to respond to the multitude of changes in society and to the ever-expanding counseling profession.
 In addition to knowledge and experience in the following eight common-core areas, graduates have specialized knowledge and skills as identified in the objectives of the Marriage, Couple and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling majors.

 The Department of Counseling has curricular and professional objectives for each Master of Counseling student.
 Each of these objectives has specific outcome measures.

-- Students will have knowledge of Human Growth and Development so that they can understand the nature and needs of individuals at all developmental levels.
+- Students will have knowledge of Human Growth and Development in order to understand the nature and needs of persons at all developmental levels and in multicultural contexts.